-The Compensation Committee is composed of four non-employee, independent directors: Mr. Lovoi, Chairman, and Messrs.
+The Compensation Committee is composed of four non-employee independent directors: Mr. Lovoi, Chairman, and Messrs.
 Rask, Transier and Watt.
 The Compensation Committee is appointed by the board to discharge the board's responsibilities relating to compensation of our executive officers.
 The Compensation Committee has the responsibilities described in the Compensation Committee charter including the overall responsibility for reviewing, evaluating and approving Helix's executive officer compensation agreements (to the extent such agreements are considered necessary or appropriate by the Compensation Committee), plans, policies and programs.
 The Compensation Committee is also responsible for reviewing and recommending to the board whether the "Compensation Discussion and Analysis" should be included in our proxy statement, and for performing such other functions as the board may assign to the Compensation Committee from time to time, including the responsibility to:

-· Review our overall compensation philosophy.

-- Oversee the 2005 Long-Term Incentive Plan (as amended and restated effective May 9, 2012) (the "2005 Plan"), the Employee Retirement Savings Plan, the Employee Stock Purchase Plan, and any other equity-based plans. - Commission independent consultants and review compensation with respect to our executive officers as compared to industry surveys and our peer group, as discussed in our "Compensation Discussion and Analysis" below. - Review and approve executive officer compensation, including short-term incentive compensation, and equity and cash opportunity long-term incentive compensation. - Review and reassess the adequacy of its charter annually and recommend any proposed changes to the board for adoption. - Perform an annual self-evaluation of its performance.
+- Review our overall compensation philosophy. - Oversee the 2005 Long-Term Incentive Plan (as amended and restated effective May 9, 2012) (the "2005 Plan"), the Employee Retirement Savings Plan, the Employee Stock Purchase Plan, and any other equitybased plans. - Commission independent consultants and review compensation with respect to our executive officers as compared to our peer group, as discussed in our "Compensation Discussion and Analysis" below. - Review and approve executive officer compensation, including short-term incentive compensation, and equity and cash opportunity long-term incentive compensation. - Review and reassess the adequacy of its charter annually and recommend any proposed changes to the board for approval. - Perform an annual self-evaluation of its performance. - Performs such other functions as may be assigned by the board from time to time.